Git-Kyro/gitbook/book_sources/articles/english-kubernetes-explain.md

 And for this one, let's just scale it out two times.
 So, we'll go here: "application is backend".
 And everyone's happy.
-Now we need to stat thinking about communication between these services.
+Now we need to start thinking about communication between these services.
 We talked about how every pod has an IP address, but we also mentioned that some of these pods might die.
 Maybe you'll have to update them at some point.
 When a pod goes away and comes back it actually has a different IP address.
-So, if we want to access one of those pods from the backend or even external uses, we need an IP address that we can rely on.
+So, if we want to access one of those pods from the backend or even for external uses, we need an IP address that we can rely on.
 And this is a problem that's been around for a while, and service registry and service discovery capabilities were created to solve exactly that.
 That comes built-in with Kubernetes.
-So, that we're gonna do now is create a service to actually create a more stable IP address so we can access our pods as a singular application, rather than individual different services.
+So, what we're gonna do now is create a service to actually create a more stable IP address so we can access our pods as a singular application, rather than individual different services.
 SO, to do that, we're gonna take a step back here, and we're going to create a service definition around those three pods.
 To do that, we're going to need some more manifest YAML.
 So, we'll go back here and create a new section in our file.
 This time we've got a kind: service.
-And we're going to need selector on that.
+And we're going to need a selector on that.
 Again, that's going to match the label that we've got here.
 And, the last thing that we need here is a type.
 So, how do we want to actually expose this?